Table of Contents

 So for at least five years, you'll likely need money coming in from somewhere besides your retirement accounts, like a taxable brokerage account (though some retirement plans might allow you to withdraw funds earlier).
 You might consider putting this money aside to avoid paying early withdrawal penalties on your retirement plans.

 Also, you won't be eligible for Medicare until you turn 65.
 This means you'll be paying for your own health insurance for 15 years.
-Health care payments could command a sizable part of your budget, and will likely increase every year, both because premiums rise as you get older and health care costs are increasing in general.
-Make sure to factor in these rising costs when estimating how much income you'll need.
+Health care payments could command a sizable part of your budget, and will likely increase every year, both because premiums rise as you get older and health care costs are increasing in general.4 Make sure to factor in these rising costs when estimating how much income you'll need.

-Making Your Money Last in Retirement
+How Will You Make Your Money Last in Retirement?

 As you can imagine, the higher your income needs during retirement, the more you may have to save.
 One way to increase your chances of retiring at age 50 is to find ways to spend less per year at that time.
 Someone who only needs $40,000 a year probably won't need to have nearly as much saved as someone who needs $100,000 per year in retirement.

+How long will your retirement savings last?
 What could you do to lower your retirement income needs?
 Could you pay off your mortgage before retiring?
 Could you downsize to a smaller house or move to a less expensive area?
 Could you travel and eat out less frequently?
 It might be worth deciding how much you'd be willing to trade in exchange for an early retirement.

 Finally, as you prepare for your early retirement, consider meeting with a financial representative.
 They can help you hone in on how much you'd need in savings and what types of accounts could help you properly retire at 50.